GraftingRayman/ComfyUI_GraftingRayman/README.md

 # GR Prompt Viewer

-A node to save, edit and load your prompts, never lose a prompt
+A node to save, edit and load your prompts, never lose a prompt.
+View dynamically the contents before using the prompt.

 <img width="1218" height="594" alt="image" src="https://github.com/user-attachments/assets/b6876f14-8c60-4d1e-9f6a-3134a0384573" />